 This takes the form of name-calling to embarrass someone.
-Also, the use of hurting/hideous languages and words to humiliate another.
+It is also the use of hurting/hideous languages and words to humiliate another.
 Verbal bullies use the weaknesses and physical challenges of their victims to attack them.
-The effects are not seen physically but lead to internal injuries and destroy the self-esteem of their victims.
+The effects are not seen physically, but lead to internal injuries and destroy the self-esteem of their victims.

 4. Sexual Bullying